 - Faculty/School staff and students involved in diving activities

 The Committee may co-opt additional members as appropriate.

-The Associate Director, WHS will nominate a suitably qualified person to act in the role of University Boating and Diving Officer when the need arises.
+The Associate Director, WHS will nominate a suitably qualified person to act in the role of Deputy Maritime Safety Officer when the need arises.